adusca/adusca.github.io/_posts/2015-03-07-Structured logs in Test Informant.md

 [Test Informant](http://brasstacks.mozilla.com/testreports/daily/latest.informant-report.html) is a test monitoring service for Mozilla.
 It provides a high level view of what's going on with automated tests.

-It currently uses [pulse](https://pulse.mozilla.org/) to listen for the completion of build jobs and then downloads the associated tests.zip file (that can reach 200MB), finds test manifests and parses then.
-After that it saves the information it founds in a Mongo database.
+It currently uses [pulse](https://pulse.mozilla.org/) to listen for the completion of build jobs and then downloads the associated tests.zip file (that can reach 200MB), finds test manifests and parses them.
+After that it saves the information it found in a Mongo database.

-The problem with that approach is that only a subset of tests is compatible with [manifestparser](http://people.mozilla.org/~wlachance/mozbase-docs/manifestparser.html), and Test Informant only support those.
+The problem with that approach is that only a subset of tests is compatible with [manifestparser](http://people.mozilla.org/~wlachance/mozbase-docs/manifestparser.html), and Test Informant only supports those.

-[mozlog.structured](http://people.mozilla.org/~wlachance/mozbase-docs/mozlog_structured.html) provides structured logs as JSON files with information about tests that are easily machine-readable, but can also be interpreted by humans.
+[mozlog.structured](http://people.mozilla.org/~wlachance/mozbase-docs/mozlog_structured.html) provides structured logs as JSON files with information about tests that is easily machine-readable, but can also be interpreted by humans.
 [Here](http://mozilla-releng-blobs.s3.amazonaws.com/blobs/mozilla-inbound/sha512/f3e38056b2f2f509e7dfed0c4e4a13c0c39a15b1d0b505d6043d1b2a44cd9687c84c6b33dbce05a7eeb11366445977ff1ce3a4e8cc9ad570db432c9c0e41ce4c) is an example.
-Most of the suites compatible with manifestparser is also compatible with mozlog.structured, and using structured logs we get a lot of new suites.
-So the goal was to make Test Informant use structured logs instead of parsing manifests.
+Most of the suites compatible with manifestparser are also compatible with mozlog.structured, and so by using structured logs we get a lot of new suites.
+Therefore, the goal was to make Test Informant use structured logs instead of parsing manifests.

 #### Listening for test jobs